charmgk/Nyumbani-php-backend/README.md

 This is the php backend for this [Nyumbani!
 Android App on my public repo](https://github.com/machariamuguku/Nyumbani-A-Rental-Real-Estates-Android-Mobile-Application).

 N/b: This is a very old codebase! (over two years ago - I was still a NEWBIE! use at your own risk!).
-I only shared because other fellow newbies are asking :man-shrugging::skin-tone-6:
+I only shared because other fellow newbies are asking :man-shrugging:

 ## Installation